httpwg/http-extensions/draft-ietf-httpbis-client-cert-field.md

 ## Processing Rules

-This section outlines the applicable processing rules for a TLS terminating reverse proxy (TTRP) that has negotiated a mutually-authenticated TLS connection to convey the client certificate from that connection to the backend origin servers.
+This section outlines the applicable processing rules for a TLS terminating reverse proxy (TTRP) that has negotiated a mutually authenticated TLS connection to convey the client certificate from that connection to the backend origin servers.
 Use of the technique is to be a configuration or deployment option and the processing rules described herein are for servers operating with that option enabled.

-A TTRP negotiates the use of a mutually-authenticated TLS connection with the client, such as is described in {{?TLS}} or {{?TLS1.2=RFC5246}}, and validates the client certificate per its policy and trusted certificate authorities.
-Each HTTP request on the underlying TLS connection are dispatched to the origin server with the following modifications:
+A TTRP negotiates the use of a mutually authenticated TLS connection with the client, such as is described in {{?TLS}} or {{?TLS1.2=RFC5246}}, and validates the client certificate per its policy and trusted certificate authorities.
+Each HTTP request on the underlying TLS connection is dispatched to the origin server with the following modifications:

 1. The client certificate is placed in the `Client-Cert` header field of the